Updated: Jan 4

 The United States National Parks are each magnificent in their own way.
 My boyfriend and I have made it our mission to see as many amazing parks that we can.
 This year we took a week-long vacation to cross some amazing National Parks off our bucket list.

-Read on for a full itinerary on how you can plan a similar vacation.
+Read on for a full itinerary on the shockingly low-cost way that you can plan a similar vacation.

 When the pandemic hit I had to shift my priorities from dreaming of international vacations to a safer and actually possible way of vacationing.
-In the last two years, my boyfriend and I have visited the following National Parks:
+In the last two years, we have visited the following National Parks:

 Glacier National Park